SatyaRajAwasth1/smart-credit-manager/CONTRIBUTING.md

 ## License

-By contributing to Credential Manager, you agree that your contributions will be licensed under the MIT License.
+By contributing to Smart Credit Manager, you agree that your contributions will be licensed under the MIT License.
 For more details, see the [LICENSE.md](LICENSE) file.

 We appreciate your contributions to make Credential Manager better!